Hgoatly/Discover-Skane/readme.md

 maps with custom markers.
 4. User Stories 5 and 9 are concerned with finding cultural activities in Skåne.
 The 'City and Culture' section details recommended cultural activites in the cities of Malmö, Helsingborg and Lund, and displays them on a series of maps with custom markers.
+5. User Story 10 is concerned with being able to book a holiday to Skåne.
+The 'Book' section uses the Booking.com partner centre 'Deal Finder' API to allow people to book somewhere to stay.
+6. User Story 11 is concerned with being able to see all of the recommended places on one map.
+The 'Map' section uses the Google maps API to show all of the recommended places in Skåne on map, with custom markers.
+7. User Story 12 is concerned with being able to contact the site owner, in order to be able to suggest more places that could be featured on the site.
+The 'Book' section uses the emailjs.com API, in order for the user to be able to contact the site owner.
 ## Deployment:

 ### Github Pages: